As an Amazon Associate I earn from qualifying purchases.

 Types of Tofu:

-Depending on the way that the tofu is made, it can consist of different types of firmness from silken, medium, firm, extra firm, and super firm.
-More often than not, most recipes that call for one block of tofu without specifying are meaning firm or extra firm tofu, but once you get the hang of this amazing food, you’ll get the gist of which type you need for certain recipes!
+Tofu comes in different firmness levels from silken, medium, firm, extra firm, and super firm.
+Most recipes that call for a block of tofu, without specifying which firmness, mean firm or extra firm tofu.
+But once you get the hang of this amazing food, youโ€™ll get the feel for which type you need for certain recipes!

-• Silken AKA soft – The softest of all types with a jell-o-like consistency.
-You’ll want to use this type when the texture you’re seeking is more creamy and smooth such as in smoothies, pies, purees, and sauces, or even a mozzarella-based recipe like this Italian Caprese Salad.
+• Silken Tofu (aka Soft): This is softest of all tofu, with a jell-o-like consistency.
+Youโ€™ll want to use this type when the texture youโ€™re seeking is more creamy and smooth such as in smoothies, pies, purees, and sauces, or even a mozzarella-based recipe like this Italian Caprese Salad.
 You can also use it as an egg substitute!

-• Medium – This type is slightly more dense than silken, however still fairly delicate.
-It’s best used for stir-frys or in recipes that don’t call for the tofu to keep its shape.
+• Medium Tofu: This type is slightly more dense than silken, but still fairly delicate.
+Itโ€™s best to use for stir-frys or in recipes that donโ€™t call for the tofu to keep its shape.

-• Firm – Probably the most abundantly stocked, firm tofu is more compact and solid.
-You’ll be able to do a lot more frying, baking, and glazing with this type as it will hold its shape fairly well after pressed.
+• Firm Tofu: Probably the most common firm tofu is more compact and solid.
+Youโ€™ll be able to do a lot more frying, baking, and glazing with this type, as it will hold its shape fairly well after pressed.

-• Extra Firm – If you have the choice to choose between Firm and Extra Firm, I’d lean towards Extra Firm as it is the most dense and able to keep its shape when cooked.
-Because it’s the most tightly secured, it’s great for pan-frying, deep-frying, battering, and baking!
-These Tofu Bites would be a great first recipe to use this type of tofu with!
+• Extra Firm Tofu: If you have to choose between Firm and Extra Firm, Iโ€™d lean towards Extra Firm as it is the most dense and able to keep its shape when cooked.
+Because itโ€™s the most tightly secured, itโ€™s great to use in pan-frying, deep-frying, battering, and baking!
+These Tofu Bites would be a great first recipe to use this type of tofu with.

-• Super Firm – The holy grail of all things tofu!
+• Super Firm Tofu: This is the holy grail of tofu!
 Why?
-You don’t have to press it!
-It’s basically like Extra Firm tofu with the added convenience of skipping the pressing process.
+You donโ€™t have to press it!
+Itโ€™s basically like Extra Firm tofu with the added convenience of skipping the pressing process.
 If you want to learn more about pressing tofu, we have a Guide to Tofu Pressing that goes over the ins and outs of what to do and devices to help with the process.

-Ways to Prepare it:
+How to Prepare Tofu:

 There are so many ways to make tofu.
 Literally, the options are endless!
 Let’s go over some ways to whip up this amazing food.

-• Shape – If you want cubes, strips, fillets, crumbles, or triangles to be fancy, tofu is your blank canvas to make whatever your heart desires!
+• Shape: If you want cubes, strips, fillets, crumbles, or triangles to be fancy, tofu is your blank canvas to make whatever your heart desires!

-• Marinating – My favorite way to marinate tofu is in a bowl.
-Place all of your favorite seasonings (both dry and wet) into a bowl and let the tofu do it’s thing and soak up all of the flavors!
+• Marinating: My favorite way to marinate tofu is in a bowl.
+Place all of your favorite seasonings (both dry and wet) into a bowl and let the tofu soak up all of the flavors!
 You can use a brush to glaze it on or let it soak in a reusable bag also.
 To increase the flavor uptake, you can even use a fork to make a few holes in the tofu before marinating.
-Here’s a super tasty marinade example you can try!
+Hereโ€™s a super tasty marinade you can try!

-• Oven – One of the easiest ways to prepare tofu in bulk!
-You can bake or broil some tofu and toss it into salads, stir-frys, or soups throughout the week.
-Simple cut it, marinate it and place it in the oven and voila, you’re ready to go for the week!
+• Oven: This is one of the easiest ways to prepare tofu in bulk.
+You can bake or broil some tofu to toss into salads, stir-frys, or soups throughout the week.
+Simple cut it, marinate it and place it in the oven and voila, youโ€™re ready to go for the week!

-• Stovetop – Frying or stir-frying tofu is another method that brings a lot of tofu recipes to life.
-Oil your pan, season your tofu, and place your high-protein delight on the stovetop and you’ll be enjoying your meal in minutes!
-Here’s a delicious and really easy Buffalo Tofu Wedge recipe that you can fry in just 15 minutes!
+• Stovetop: Frying or stir-frying tofu is another method that brings tofu to life.
+Oil your pan, season your tofu, and place your high-protein delight on the stovetop and youโ€™ll be enjoying your meal in minutes!
+Hereโ€™s a delicious and really easy Buffalo Tofu Wedge recipe that you can fry in just 15 minutes!

-• Grilling – If you love that smoky flavor that grilling gives to your food, you can get that same satisfaction from tofu too!
+• Grilling: If you love that smoky flavor that grilling gives to your food, you can get that same satisfaction from tofu too!
 Marinate your tofu and plop it on the grill.
 Your tofu will look and taste awesome with those grill marks!

 Photos by Alfonso Revilla